iamtheblackunicorn/zeppo/README.markdown

 ### Version 1.2.0

 - Updated documentation.
-- Added a function to check whether a number is a binary number.
+- Added a function to check whether a string is a binary number or not.

 ## NOTE :scroll: